 Frequently Asked Questions

-Non-scheduled, infrequent commercial motor vehicle tours are, however, allowed to enter the park from the west to travel to Lake McDonald Lodge and from the east as far as the Rising Sun Motor Inn without written authorizations.
-These commercial tours are also allowed to travel to the Many Glacier and Two Medicine areas without additional authorization.
+Non-scheduled, infrequent commercial motor vehicle tours where the visit to the park is incidental to the larger tour and carrying roundtrip passengers are allowed to enter the park from the west to travel to Lake McDonald Lodge and from the east as far as the Rising Sun boat dock without written authorizations in 2023.
+These tours are not permitted to travel between Lake McDonald Lodge and Rising Sun boat dock on Going-to-the-Sun Road.
+These commercial tours are also allowed to travel into the Many Glacier and Two Medicine areas without additional authorization.
 Commercial tour entrance fees will be charged upon entry to Glacier National Park.
 No commercial transportation is available or authorized in the North Fork area on the inside North Fork Road.